cryptobynight/blockchain-developer-bootcamp-final-project/README.md

 The user could visit the site, upload the PDF, mint as NFT, send to personal wallet (or directly to required receipient).
 The user would also be advised how to burn the NFT if no longer required.

 Possibility for self destruct on timer?
-Update Test 2
+If so, might have to prepay for gas to self destruct...maybe option to pay more to ensure transaction is complete.
+If failed, the mechanism would fail.
+Need to learn more.